 As you prepare for your presentation you will need to complete the Nomination Form.
 You may either email it prior to the meeting or give us a copy at check-in.
 This form will ensure that you have the key information you’ll need to present when you nominate.
 Used in conjunction with the tips below, the nomination form will guide you in giving a detailed and professional presentation (but don’t forget the “heart” story!)

 For in person meetings, talks will be timed, a bell will ring when time is up.
 Please be respectful of the time limit.
 After your talk, there will be a 5 minute Q&A where members can ask questions or add comments about the organization.
 Use the time you have been given to make an impact.

-Know the facts!
+1) Know the facts!
+2 minutes

-Tell the HEART story!
+2) Then tell the HEART story!
+1 minute

 Don’t Give Up!